-This year, you’ll probably notice Baby is quickly becoming a budding linguist, as she learns new words every day.
+This year, you’ll probably notice Baby is quickly becoming a budding linguist, as they learn new words every day.
 At this age, most toddlers have a vocabulary of about 300 words, although there’s definitely variation among children.
 Like all milestones, some children develop speech at this age faster, while other toddlers take their time a little more as they get to know the language.

 One thing that’s common for all toddlers who are learning to speak is mispronouncing words.
-Since language is still new to Baby, if she mispronounces words now and then, it’s to be expected, and it’s generally nothing to worry about.
+Since language is still new to Baby, if they mispronounce words now and then, it’s to be expected, and it’s generally nothing to worry about.

 Common pronunciation problems

 Some letter sounds are easier for toddlers to make, like the “m,” “b,” and “p” sounds.
 This is because they can see these letters being formed on your lips when parents and other adults speak to them.
 However, other sounds are formed in the back of the throat, and are harder for toddlers to learn and pronounce.

 Common issues with toddler speech include letter substitutions, like using the “y” sound instead of “l” in words.
 Your toddler may also drop consonants at the beginning, in the middle, or at the end of words.
 Many toddlers also have difficulty combining sounds, like “bl,” so that “black” becomes “back”.

 Pronunciation issues can present difficulty for parents and other listeners, as they do certainly make toddlers more difficult to understand.
 Still, mispronunciation is expected as Baby learns to speak, and will usually resolve on its own around age 5.